Skyliner: 2010: Narita Sky Access opening

-From July 17, 2010, the Skyliner services were transferred from the Keisei Main Line to the Narita Sky Access route, with the introduction of new AE series EMUs.
-New Cityliner services using the older AE100 series trains replaced the former Skyliner on the Keisei Main Line.
+From July 17, 2010, all Skyliner limited express services were transferred from the Keisei Main Line to the Narita Sky Access route, with the introduction of new AE series EMUs.
+New Cityliner limited express services using the older AE100 series trains replaced the former Skyliner on the Keisei Main Line.

-The new Skyliner service allows a transfer from Central Tokyo to Narita Airport in 36 minutes, 15 minutes faster than the old route via the Keisei Main Line, making it the fastest and cheapest limited express train option connecting Narita Airport with Central Tokyo.
+The new Skyliner limited express service allows a transfer from Central Tokyo to Narita Airport in 36 minutes, 15 minutes faster than the old route via the Keisei Main Line, making it the fastest and cheapest limited express train option connecting Narita Airport with Central Tokyo.

 March 2011 Great East Japan earthquake and tsunami

-Some Sky Liner services were suspended following the Great East Japan earthquake and tsunami of 11 March 2011 and subsequent energy restrictions implemented in the Tokyo area.
+Some Skyliner limited express services were suspended following the Great East Japan earthquake and tsunami of 11 March 2011 and subsequent energy restrictions implemented in the Tokyo area.
 Full service was however restored from 10 September 2011, following the lifting of energy restrictions.

 2020: Aoto stop added

-On 6 April 2020, Keisei announced that certain Skyliner trains would begin serving Aoto Station in order to facilitate easier connections to and from trains serving the Keisei Oshiage Line, Toei Asakusa Line and Keikyu Main Line.
+On 6 April 2020, Keisei announced that certain Skyliner limited express trains would begin serving Aoto Station in order to facilitate easier connections to and from trains serving the Keisei Oshiage Line, Toei Asakusa Line and Keikyu Main Line.
 The new service began on 11 April 2020.
 As of September 2022, Narita-bound Skyliner services stop at Aoto once per hour between 7:35 and 16:33.
 Ueno-bound trains stop at Aoto once per hour between 10:50 and 18:50, followed by all trains after 21:00.

 2022: Shin-Kamagaya stop added

-In October 2022, Keisei announced that certain Skyliner trains would begin serving Shin-Kamagaya Station with the intent of improving access to Kashiwa and Matsudo in Chiba Prefecture.
+In October 2022, Keisei announced that certain Skyliner limited express trains would begin serving Shin-Kamagaya Station with the intent of improving access to Kashiwa and Matsudo in Chiba Prefecture.
 The planned implementation date is scheduled for 26 November 2022.
 All trains that stop at Aoto also stop at Shin-Kamagaya.

 Morningliner/Eveningliner

-The Morningliner (モーニングライナー, mōningurainā) and Eveningliner (イブニングライナー, ibuningurainā) are limited-express train services for commuters on the Keisei Main Line operated by Keisei Electric Railway.
+The Morningliner (モーニングライナー, mōningurainā) and Eveningliner (イブニングライナー, ibuningurainā) are limited express train services for commuters on the Keisei Main Line operated by Keisei Electric Railway.
 Morningliner operates toward Tokyo in the morning, and Eveningliner operates away from Tokyo in the evening.
-All seats are reserved with a supplement of 420 yen.
-A single trip from Narita Airport to Nippori Station costs ¥1,462.

-The Morning Pass is a monthly reserved pass priced at ¥8,150 a month.